Updated: Jul 17

 Some of the Iron rich recipes:

 As they say, eating vegetables is a perfect way of adding nutrients to our meals, but few vegetables stand out regarding nutrient density.
 Beetroot is one of the honorable mentions.
-Beetroot is one of the most recommended plants for people suffering from iron deficiency anemia.
-Eating beetroot has many health benefits, including boosting a variety of essential minerals and helping organ systems work accurately.
+Beetroot is one of the most recommended plants for people with iron deficiency anemia.
+Eating beetroot has many health benefits, including boosting essential minerals and helping organ systems work accurately.
 Any beetroot preparation is good for health, but juicing is the best way to retain its nutritional profile.

 Lemon juice – 1tbsp